NicolaOrritos/bagarino/README.md

 By default new tickets have a time-based expire policy and a time-to-live of 60 seconds.
 A different policy can be used by specifying the _"policy"_ parameter in query-string:
- * policy=**time_based** is the default policy.
+ * **policy=time_based** is the default one.
 Add "seconds=300" to make the ticket expire after the non-default delay of 5 minutes.
- * policy=**requests_based** makes the ticket expire after a certain amount of requests of its status you do to bagarino.
+ * **policy=requests_based** makes the ticket expire after a certain amount of requests of its status you do to bagarino.
 By default it's 100 requests, but you can otherwise specify e.g. "requests=500" to make it last for 500 requests.
- * policy=__manual_expiration__ makes the ticket perpetual, unless you make it expire manually by calling the _"expire"_ verb (explained some lines below)
+ * **policy=manual_expiration** makes the ticket perpetual, unless you make it expire manually by calling the _"expire"_ verb (explained some lines below)

 Let's see some requests that create tickets with different expire policies: